nwthomas/programming-resources/tips/technology-resources.md

 #### Colors

 - [Coolors.io](https://coolors.co/) - A great free website (with paid features) to both browse others' color palettes as well as create/save your own
+- [0to255](http://www.0to255.com/facade) - Allows you to pick shades of colors based on the values you input

 #### Icons